Metabolic disorder in a child or parental inattention. Metabolism and its features in children of different age groups Factors affecting metabolism

 • Problems with teeth, a sharp deterioration in their condition and destruction of enamel.

-• Edema, indicating water retention in the body.
+• Swelling, indicating water retention in the body.

 • Pimples and blackheads on the forehead, nose, back.

-All of these symptoms of a slow metabolism have their own underlying reason.
+All of the listed symptoms of slow metabolism have their own reasons.
 The causes of metabolic disorders in children are as follows:

-• Consumption of poor quality food and "gastronomic garbage" that replaces a full meal.
-Food in the form of dry snacks, sweet soda, fast food entails unpleasant consequences for the child's body.
+• Consumption of low quality food and “gastronomic garbage” that replaces a full meal.
+Food in the form of dry snacks, sweet soda, and fast food entails unpleasant consequences for the child’s body.

 • Insufficient amount of water in the body.

 • The child leads a passive lifestyle.
-Spends more than 50% of the time in a sitting position without activity.
+Spends more than 50% of time sitting without activity.

 • Wrong diet.
-If the child does not eat during the day and eats only in the evening, this will affect his well-being.
-Similarly, infrequent meals affect metabolism.
+If a child does not eat during the day and only eats in the evening, this will affect his well-being.
+Likewise, eating infrequently affects your metabolism.

 Consequences

-The consequences of the fact that the metabolism of a child is disturbed are ambiguous.
+The consequences of a child’s metabolic disorder are ambiguous.
 These include:

-1. Avitaminosis is one of the most common types of metabolic diseases.
-The body does not receive the required amount of vitamins due to the impossibility of their splitting (malabsorption syndrome).
+1. Vitamin deficiency is one of the common types of metabolic diseases.
+The body does not receive the required amount of vitamins due to the inability to break them down (malabsorption syndrome).

 2. Slowdown of the thyroid gland.
-If the body does not get enough iodine due to malabsorption, this affects the production of hormones.
+If the body does not receive enough iodine due to malabsorption, it affects the production of hormones.

 3. Obesity.
 A common problem caused by slow catabolism.
-Non-digestible fat is deposited in the body.
+Undigested fat is deposited in the body.

-Most often, metabolic diseases in the body of a child are the fault of the parents.
-The child cannot control his diet on his own.
-Adults are obliged to accustom him to the right lifestyle and food, monitor his snacks and activity regimen.
+Most often, metabolic diseases in a child’s body are the fault of the parents.
+The child cannot monitor his diet on his own.
+Adults are responsible for teaching him a proper lifestyle and food, monitoring his snacks and activity schedule.

 Ways to solve the problem

-Any changes in the metabolic processes of the body require adjustment.
-Treatment of impaired metabolism in a child requires parental control over the mode of activity and nutrition of children.
+Any changes in the body's metabolic processes require adjustment.
+Treatment of metabolic disorders in a child requires parental control over the children’s activity and nutritional regimen.

 First of all, “gastronomic garbage” and harmful drinks should be excluded from the child’s diet.